Oozaku/codex-2022-exam/ex07/README.md

 ## Client

-For the client, we need his identity information that will be mainly CPF and his full name.
-Other field is *UserId*, created when the account is created in database and it is the primary key that will be used throughout the platform.
-The *AddressId* is the foreign key to the client's address.
+For the *Client*, we will be using some personal data to identify the person, we are considering that this problem is in Brazil, so CPF is a good document to identify the person.
+Beyond that and the other common informations as email and fone numbers, we are using *UserId*, this is the primary key and it is created when the account is created in the database.

 | <u>UserId</u> | CPF            | Full Name | Fone Number        | Email           |
 |---------------|----------------|-----------|--------------------|-----------------|